nodeschool/nodeschool.github.io/README.md

 ```
 npm install
-npm run language <language code>
+npm run language
 ```

-e.g. `npm run language es` to create a Spanish placeholder file or `npm run en-ca` to create a Canadian English one

-This will generate your language file in the `languages/` folder with English placeholder text.
+This will prompt you to enter a language code and will generate your language file in the `languages/` folder with English placeholder text.
 Now just translate each line.
 You should also add your language to the `languages/languages.json` list.

 When picking your language code, please use the correct code from the first column of this spreadsheet: http://en.wikiversity.org/wiki/ISO_639-1_language_matrix